ezzatron/php-error-handler/error-handler-meta.md

 Shortly after PHP 5 came about, exceptions were introduced as a first-class feature.
 Exceptions provided much greater control over how error conditions were handled.
-In short, they allowed the developer to anticipate potential problems, and handle them gracefully.
-Something which was much more challenging prior to their introduction.
+In short, they allowed the developer to anticipate potential problems, and handle them gracefully; something which was much more challenging prior to their introduction.

 Despite exceptions being available, PHP retained its existing error message